 Rock Climbing — The climbing school at Seneca Rocks, about 40 minutes away, is the center of climbing activity for the area.
 It boasts a climbing school, rock wall and a community of expert climbing instructors.
 The Via Ferrata at Nelson Rocks offers a mile of fixed-anchor, professionally-guided rock climbing near Circleville (40 min).

 Birding — Spring and summer offer awesome bird watching.
 Hotspots include the Canaan Valley National Wildlife Refuge, the Otter Creek Wilderness area and Seneca Rocks.
-Bird lists of local species are available from Susan.
 Fall bird migration can be observed at Dolly Sods in early fall at the bird banding station set up along the Allegheny Front.
 It’s a great way to see banding in action and meet some expert birders.

 Horseback Riding — Guided rides are available at Mountain Trail Rides on Freeland Rd. in Canaan Valley, which offers offers great rides to the top of the valley rim.